 Listen to middle-aged women’s podcasts such as Older and Wider.
 They are very funny.

 Realistically I’ve a long way to go before entering the world of being an ‘influencer’.
 Also, I'm not sure I would be comfortable trying to persuade anyone to my way of thinking.
 I think I'm just more of a 'sharer' and right now my curiosity is focused on exploring how I am influenced.
+Mind you, when I see what real influencers earn and how you really can make money from blogging, maybe I'll have to keep trying!

 I’m feeling a little bit guilty about my earlier vent.
 Life is picking up.
 The car has been taken to the repair shop.
 I chose not to include details in my last blog of how I had rammed it up the back-end of a pick-up truck as part of yesterday’s independent jaunt.
 A few other life-niggles are getting sorted out, and most importantly, my gorgeous little Betsy has finished her IB exams.
 Woo hoo!